innopolis-devops/labs/README.md

 As I used `PureScript` and `spago`, I adapted a sample [project](https://github.com/codewars/purescript).

-Also, I employed a caching [trick](https://fastapi.tiangolo.com/deployment/docker/#docker-cache) and added several commands for easier startup as VSCodium's `tasks` (see below)
+Also, I added several commands for easier startup as VSCodium's `tasks` (see below).

 #### Start app_purescript in Docker

 1. `Command palette` -> `Tasks: Run Task` -> `Docker run app_purescript`
 2. Open [page](http://127.0.0.1:8003) in a browser

+## Miscellaneous

+- What are Docker image tags? - [src]
+  - How to correctly tag?